 646.350.
-Where the matter sought to be discovered is under the custody or control of the respondent party and the respondent party asserts that the matter is not a discoverable matter or is privileged against disclosure under this chapter, the court may order lodged with it matters provided in, and examine the matters in accordance with the provisions of, subdivision (b) of Section 915 of the Evidence Code.
+Where the matter sought to be discovered is under the custody or control of the responding party and the responding party asserts that the matter is not a discoverable matter or is privileged against disclosure under this chapter, the presiding officer may order lodged with it matters provided in, and examine the matters in accordance with the provisions of, subdivision (b) of Section 915 of the Evidence Code.

 Comment.
-Section 646.350 continues subdivision (e) of former Section 11507.7.
+Section 646.350 supersedes subdivision (e) of former Section 11507.7.
+Under this article proceedings to compel discovery are before the presiding officer rather than the superior court.

 § 646.360.
-Court order
+Presiding officer's order

-- 646.360. (a) The court shall decide the case on the matters examined by the court in camera, the papers filed by the parties, and oral argument and additional evidence the court allows. - (b) Unless otherwise stipulated by the parties, the court shall no later than 30 days after the filing of the petition file its order denying or granting the petition.
-The court may on its own motion for good cause extend the time an additional 30 days. - (c) The order of the court shall be in writing setting forth the matters the petitioner is entitled to discover under this chapter. - (d) A copy of the order shall forthwith be served by mail by the clerk on the parties.
-Where the order grants the petition in whole or in part, the order does not become effective until 10 days after the date the order is served by the clerk.
-Where the order denies relief to the petitioning party, the order is effective on the date it is served by the clerk.
+646.360. (a) The presiding officer shall decide the case on the matters examined by the presiding officer in camera, the papers filed by the parties, and oral argument and additional evidence the presiding officer allows.

+(b) Unless otherwise stipulated by the parties, the presiding officer shall no later than 30 days after the motion make its order denying or granting the petition.
+The presiding officer may on its own motion for good cause extend the time an additional 30 days.

+(c) The order of the presiding officer shall be in writing setting forth the matters the moving party is entitled to discover under this chapter.

+(d) The presiding officer shall serve the order on the parties.
+Where the order grants the motion in whole or in part, the order does not become effective until 10 days after the date the order is served on the responding party.
+Where the order denies relief to the petitioning party, the order is effective on the date it is served on the petitioning party.
-Comment, Section 646.360 continues subdivisions (f) and (g) of former Section 11507.7.

-§ 646.370.
-Review of court order

-- 646.370. (a) The order of the superior court is final and not subject to review by appeal. - (b) A party aggrieved by the superior court's order may within 15 days after service of the order serve and file in the district court of appeal for the district in which the superior court is located, a petition for a writ of mandamus to compel the superior court to set aside or otherwise modify the order.

-(c) Where review is sought from an order granting discovery, the order of the trial court and the administrative proceeding shall be stayed on the filing of the petition for writ of mandamus, provided, however, the court of appeal may dissolve or modify the stay thereafter if it is in the public interest to do so.
-Where review is sought from a denial of discovery, neither the trial court's order nor the administrative proceeding shall be stayed by the court of appeal except on a clear showing of probable error.

 Comment.
+Section 646.360 supersedes subdivisions (f) and (g) of former Section 11507.7.
+Under this article proceedings to compel discovery are before the presiding officer rather than the superior court.

+§ 646,370.
+Review of presiding officer's order 5/01/92

+646.370. (a) The order of the presiding officer is subject to judicial review by petition for writ of mandate.

+(b) A party aggrieved by the presiding officer's order may within -15 days after service of the order petition for a writ of mandate in the superior court for the county in which the hearing will be held.

+(c) Where judicial review is sought from an order granting discovery, the order of the presiding officer and the adjudicative proceeding shall be stayed on the filing of the petition for writ of mandate, provided, however, the superior court may dissolve or modify the stay thereafter if it is in the public interest to do so.
+Where judicial review is sought from a denial of discovery, neither the presiding officer's order nor the administrative proceeding shall be stayed by the superior court except on a clear showing of probable error.

-Section 646.370 continues subdivision (h) of former Section 11507.7.
+Comment.
+Section 646.370 supersedes subdivision (h) of former Section 11507.7.